MaderDash/arduino-discord-wiki/arduinobuyersgide.md

 # Arduino Buyers Guide  | [HOME](README.md) |

-### This is a guide on all the different Arduino's
+ This is a guide on all the different Arduino's.

-### The Arduino Uno is the most common Arduino because it has a normal amount of IO.
+ The Arduino Uno is the most common Arduino because it has a normal amount of IO.
 Also, there is no need to solder.

-### The Leonardo has the same form-factor as the Uno but can be used as a hid device, like a gamepad or "button-box" and such
+ The Leonardo has the same form-factor as the Uno but can be used as a hid device, like a gamepad or "button-box" and such.

-### The Mega 2560 is extremely common. it has over three times IO then the UNO.
-If you need a lot of LEDs, or pins to use, the MEGA is a good choice for this
+ The Mega 2560 is extremely common.

+ It has over three times IO then the UNO.
+ If you need a lot of LEDs, or pins to use, the MEGA is a good choice for this.

-### The Micro is good to use on a breadboard and is compact this has the same chip as the Leonardo
+ The Micro is good to use on a breadboard.
+It is compact and has the same chip as the Leonardo.

-### The Due also has a lot of IO, has more memory than the Mega 2560.
-This makes it a great starter board also
+ The Due also has a lot of IO, and has more memory than the Mega 2560 witch makes it a great starter board.

-### The nano has the same chip as the Uno so can be used in a final product.
-Many times it's easiest to prototype on a UNO, then when all the debugging is done, use the NANO for the final product
+ The nano has the same chip as the Uno so can be used in a final product.
+Many times it's easiest to prototype on a UNO, then when all the debugging is done, use the NANO for the final product.

 ---